-To drive the configuration of Cisco NCS 5500, add the following three sections in setup_data.yaml file:
+To drive the configuration of Cisco NCS 5500, add the following three sections in setup\data.yaml file:

 Section Description TORSWI TCHINFO This section provides general information.
 SERVERS (For C-series) This section provides information on the switch ports that are connected to the specific nodes.
 When the Micropod is configured to run in a complete Intel NIC environment with Cisco NCS 5500 as the ToR, the SERVER level configurations include tor_info (for control plane) and dp_tor_info (data plane) sections.
 Control plane and data plane traffic are broken out into two separate interfaces with bridge domains applied on each of the control and data interfaces facing each for the controller and compute nodes. sriov_tor_info is defined for computes participating in SRIOV.
-MULTI_S EGMENT ROUTIN G_INFO vim supports only the use of two Cisco NCS 5500 within a single pod, for managing the configuration of Cisco NCS 5500.
+MULTI_S EGMENT ROUTIN G_INFO This section provides information related to routing.